nikitazviahin/CRUD_app_task/README.md

   The application allows you to create, edit, and delete books from the database.

-  To run the app: clone this repository.
+  To run the app locally: firstly, clone this repository.
 1. Go to CRUD_app_task/server
 2. npm start
 3. node server.js